How to get a job in IT consulting

 IT consulting's biggest plus, according to both consultants and those who recruit them, is the variety of work the position offers.

-"If people are working in a corporate IT environment, they're working with the same system every day," says Kay Meyer, senior manager, technology recruiting leader for Deloitte, In consulting, on the other hand, projects change constantly, says Meyer, who has been recruiting for Deloitte since 2000.
+"If people are working in a corporate IT environment, they're working with the same system every day," says Kay Meyer, talent acquisition leader for Deloitte, In consulting, on the other hand, projects change constantly, says Meyer, who has been recruiting for Deloitte since 2000.

-"You not stuck doing repetitive things," agrees Gerard Verweij, U.S. technology consulting leader for PricewaterhouseCoopers, who started with the company in 1992.
+"You not stuck doing repetitive things," agrees Gerard Verweij, global data analytics leader at PricewaterhouseCoopers, who started with the company in 1992.
 "One project you might be doing cybersecurity, the next one management consulting, the next one mobility."

 Another benefit: Because enterprises frequently rely on consulting firms to introduce cutting-edge technology to their organizations, IT consultants are typically on the forefront of emerging tech.